 D1.
 Are there free and independent media?
 2 / 4

 Several national daily newspapers and a large number of local publications operate in the country.
-There are more than 300 privately owned radio stations and several private television networks alongside the state-owned Radio Televisión Dominicana (RTVD).
-Ownership concentration is high.
+There are more than 300 privately owned radio stations and several private television networks alongside the state-owned Radio Televisión Dominicana (RTVD), though ownership of private outlets is highly concentrated.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

-Religious freedom is generally upheld, though the Catholic Church receives special privileges from the state.
+Religious freedom is generally upheld.
+However, the Catholic Church receives special privileges from the state including funding for construction, and exemptions from custom duties.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 4 / 4